Climate Change Strategy

 [TCFD recommendations’ thematic area: 1.
 Governance]

-The Mizuno Group has a system whereby the Sustainability Operations Council (internal name: MIZUNO CREW21* Council), chaired by the executive officer in charge of human resources and general affairs meets four times a year in principle to discuss matters related to climate change.
+The Mizuno Group has a system whereby the Sustainability Operations Council (internal name: MIZUNO CREW21* Council), chaired by the executive officer in charge of human resources and general affairs, meets four times a year in principle to discuss matters related to climate change.
 The discussion details are reported together with the current progress of sustainability activities to the Board of Directors, which thus oversees climate change-related matters.

 Specific measures to address issues related to climate change are devised by the CREW21 Environment Committee.